danielp-meyer/HateoasBuilder/README.md

 HATEOAS or Hypermedia as the Engine of Application State is a helpful feature of REST and one many consider necessary to implement REST propertly.
 It can be often overlooked by backend developers as not critical but is very helpful to SPA development as API responses will contain predictable object schemas with URLs that can be used in pages of the SPA and linked pages ad infinitum.

-In the following #### Example, data is returned as an array of items.
+In the following example, data is returned as an array of items.
 Each item has a description as well as an array of links.
-Only one links is necessary to inform the consumer that where the details for each item can be found.
-Then there is an array of links describing how to retrieve the previous page or data, the next page, and this page.
+In this case, only one link is necessary to inform the consumer where the details for each item can be found.
+There is an array of links describing how to retrieve the previous page or data, the next page, and this page which is helpful for paginated data.

 ```JSON
 {